Cart»

 DOZEN

 The Lynns have lived at Penola for over four generations, a merchant family, they ventured into grazing.
 They met with success for their prize Merinos before extending the operations to raising lamb on a piece of choice Coonawarra terroir.
 Viticulture was the last thing on their minds.
 The site is now one of the most precious Cabernet vineyards in Coonawarra.
 Grapes are harvested and brought to the Majella estate wineworks.
-Fruit is treated to a cool fermentation over the course of several days before transfer to a selection of 300 litres French oak barrels for completion of primary ferments, full malolactic and an extended maturation for twenty two months.
+Fruit is treated to a cool fermentation over the course of several days before transfer to a selection of 300 litres French oak hogsheads for completion of primary ferments, a course of full malolactic and an extended maturation of eighteen months.

-Deep, magenta colour with a very vibrant freshness.
-Cherries, choc mint and blackberries show up on the nose before hints of eucalyptus and vanillin oak.
-There is great fruit on the attack, a true Coonawarra, highly structured with layers of flavour, an elegant, medium bodied style.
+Deep, magenta colour.
+Cherries, choc mint and blackberries, hints of eucalyptus and vanillin oak.
+Fruit on the attack, structured with layers of flavour, an elegant, medium bodied style.
 Rich with ripe dark fruits and well weighted, grainy tannins.
 As ever the finish is long and lingering, a Coonawarra Cabernet of substance and style that will stand the test of time.
-Varietal definition is it's strong point, the tannins are refined, brains, beauty and style, it's a real winner.
+Varietal definition is its strong point, the tannins are refined, brains, beauty and style, it's a real winner.

 Coonawarra